Number 9 Audio Group: World Jazz For Haiti

-Following the disastrous 2010 Haiti earthquake, George Rondina worked in tandem with producer/musician George Koller to produce the World Jazz For Haiti charity album.
+Following the 2010 Haiti earthquake, George Rondina worked in tandem with producer/musician George Koller to produce the World Jazz For Haiti charity album.
 Over the course of six months the duo recorded a variety of Canadian talent at Number 9 Audio Group, including John McDermott, Holly Cole, David Clayton-Thomas and many more.
-After months of hard work the album was released at a fundraiser event at Hugh's Room in Toronto.
+After months of work the album was released at a fundraiser event at Hugh's Room in Toronto.
 All profits from the album sales and release party went towards the Red Cross' disaster relief fund.